voldey-04/Trace/README.md

 This project is currently intended for **internal hackathon and educational demonstration purposes**.

-Add an appropriate open-source or proprietary license before public distribution.
+An appropriate open-source or proprietary license should be added before public production distribution.

 ---

-### Built for investigation.
+**Built for investigation.
 Designed for clarity.
-Driven by evidence.
+Driven by evidence.**
- without authorized warrants.
-All seeded data is synthetic.*